rosangela-shigenari/rosangela-shigenari/README.md

 - 🔭 Working at IBM
 - :nerd_face: Working as application developer
-- :books: Computer engineering and Science and Technology degree
+- :books: Computer Engineering degree
 - :rocket: Innovation enthusiast
 - :hammer_and_wrench:  Working on multiple development stacks with hardware :gear: (verilog, assembly and arduino) and software :technologist: (java, c/c++, javascript and python)